Portuguese Australians

 Portuguese Australians refers to Australians of Portuguese descent or Portuguese-born people living in Australia.

 Despite their rather modest number compared to the Greek and Italian communities, Portuguese Australians form a very organised, self-conscious and active community in many fields of Australian life.
 With a population spread over many parts of the continent, sporting teams, social clubs, radio shows, newspapers, outdoor cultural festivals, culinary feasts, and even a traditional ethnic neighbourhood, the ever-growing Portuguese Australians form roughly 0.26% of Australia's population in 2016.
 The biggest Portuguese Australian community is in Petersham, Sydney: but there are other communities around Australia such as Melbourne, Wollongong, Newcastle and Perth.
-There are also communities present, to a lesser extent, in Brisbane, Adelaide and Darwin.
+There are also communities present, to a lesser extent, in Perth, Brisbane, Adelaide, Canberra, and Darwin.
 At the time of the 2016 census, there were 61,885 Portuguese migrants and Australians with Portuguese heritage living in Australia.

-Portuguese cuisine has also made its way into mainstream Australian society, with the fast expansion and establishment of restaurant and fast food outlets such as "Nando's", "Oporto" and "Ogalo" to confirm its success.
+Portuguese cuisine has also made its way into mainstream Australian society, with the fast expansion and establishment of restaurant and fast food outlets such as "Nando's", "Oporto" and "Ogalo" proving extremely successful.
 The Portuguese "pastel de nata" is a very popular delicacy in Australia and is commonly found throughout the country.

 One of the most high-visibility moments for the Portuguese community was in 2005, when António Milhinhos, a shopkeeper from Darwin, was awarded the Senior Australian of the Year Award for his outstanding charity works and continuous catastrophe relief since 1983.

 History

 In New South Wales

+On account of its economic situation from the mid-19th century to the 1980s, Portugal experienced above-average levels of emigration, with citizens migrating to its colonies or to richer countries in Europe, Australasia and the Americas.
 A wave of post-war immigrants migrated from Europe to Sydney, in particular the Portuguese, who settled in the inner-city areas of Petersham (sometimes considered Australia's largest Portuguese enclave) and Surry Hills.
+On account of its economic situation from the mid-19th century to the 1980s, Portugal experienced above-average levels of emigration, with citizens migrating to its colonies or to richer countries in Europe, Australasia and the Americas.